Receive 2% Orange Cash back on all orders – Learn More

 Design philosophy

-We are enthusiasts like you.
-We build, own, drive and race cars too.
-From rough beater daily drivers, to $120K national championship winning race cars.
-We understand what is important for both the pro and amateur.
-Specific features that make your car work better and facilitate your success in competition.
+Like you, we are enthusiasts too.
+Daily drivers, autocrossers, HPDE, national championship winning race cars.
+We understand what is important for both the street and competition driver.
+Specific features that make your car work better and facilitate your fun factor and success in competition.
 Our experience both in casual HPDE and high level motorsports has given us insights in how to go beyond existing industry norms and standards with features like our dual valve, knurled bead and higher load ratings.
 But we don’t neglect the inspiration factor.
-No matter how strong, affordable and functional wheel might be, if it is boring to look at, they will sit unused.
+No matter how strong, affordable and functional wheel might be, it has to look great.
+Inspiring performance and inspiring to look at.
+We hope you pause to turnaround and take a look at your car as you are walking away, just to check it out.
+We do.

-The most efficient form for a race wheel ends up being an organic looking mesh structure that looks like the webbing inside a bone.
+The most efficient form for a race wheel ends up being an organic looking mesh structure that looks a bit like the webbing inside a bone.
 Many small spokes and branches like a cross between a bicycle wheel and tree branch.
 Unfortunately, such a shape is really hard to make, impossible to clean and well, ugly.
 These spoke shapes are what AI will come up with if we let our fancy software optimize purely for strength targets and minimal mass.
 The good thing is we can then learn from these shapes an incorporate various features in a much more user friendly, easier to manufacture and hopefully, prettier design.
+In wheel to wheel racing, car to car contact is a reality.
+This is why all 949 Racing wheels have their valve positioned to protect against being damaged.
+This also helps protect the valves if you get a bit too close to a curb when parking on the street.
+Some small design features seen in this market space serve no function and are only added to add “surface detail”.
+Every radius, every chamfer, ever millimeter of a 949 Racing wheel is built towards a functional goal.

 Function first